Lily Collins: 2017–present: Established actress

 Collins was cast in the Netflix drama film Okja directed by Bong Joon-ho.
 The film competed for the Palme d'Or in the main competition section at the 2017 Cannes Film Festival and received a four-minute standing ovation after its premiere.
 It was released on Netflix on 28 June 2017.
 In 2017, it was revealed that Les Misérables would be adapted by Andrew Davies into a BBC mini series directed by Tom Shankland.
 Collins starred as Fantine, a young woman in Paris who is abandoned by her wealthy lover, forcing her to look after their child, Cosette, on her own.
 Filming began in February 2018 in Belgium and Northern France.
 Critics praised Collins's performance as Fantine; Alexandra Pollard of The Independent wrote that "[Collins] plays the tragic Fantine with steeliness and grace," in a "magnificent" performance, while another critic stated that "Lily Collins does not sing her anguished soul out when she is abandoned by her lover.
 So much so, she impressed me from the get-go with her emotionally rich performance."

 In 2019, Collins co-starred with Zac Efron in the drama Extremely Wicked, Shockingly Evil and Vile, directed by Joe Berlinger.
 She plays Elizabeth Kendall, Ted Bundy's long-time girlfriend, who struggles to accept that her boyfriend is a serial killer.
 The film had its world premiere at the Sundance Film Festival on 26 January.
 Also that year, Collins co-starred as Edith Tolkien, the wife of author J. R. R. Tolkien, in the biographical film Tolkien.
 Filming began in October 2017 and wrapped in December, and Tolkien was released on 10 May 2019.

 In 2020, Collins starred in the thriller Inheritance directed by Vaughn Stein, and in Emily in Paris, a Netflix television series about a young American working in Paris.
 For Emily in Paris, Collins received a second Golden Globe Award nomination for Best Actress – Television Series Musical or Comedy.
 That same year, she portrayed Rita Alexander, an English transcriber to writer Herman J. Mankiewicz, in the critically acclaimed film Mank.
 Collins is scheduled to star in The Cradle directed by Hope Dickinson Leach, and in Gilded Rage, directed by Charlie McDowell.

 In June 2021, it was announced that Collins would produce a film to be directed by Lena Dunham about the children's toy Polly Pocket.
 Collins will be playing the title role.
+In February 2026, it was announced that Collins would play Audrey Hepburn in a film about the making of the 1961 film Breakfast at Tiffany's.

+In 2024, she made her West End debut in London, England in Bess Wohl's play Barcelona as Irene, opposite Álvaro Morte.
+She received critical praise for her performance, with The Standard praising her performance as "sensational" and noting that "her appearance generates a crackle of excitement."